 The kid-friendly variant of Bowdlerise.
 See also Curse of The Ancients, Never Say "Die", T-Word Euphemism, Big Stupid Doodoo Head and the Wikipedia article on minced oaths.
 Contrast Cluster F-Bomb which is the exact opposite.
 A favorite tool of the Badbutt — the G-rated Badass.
 Another character type known for this is the Minnesota Nice.

-The later game translations also had some odd euphemisms, particularly "Pit Hockey".
+The later game translations also had some odd euphemisms such as "Pit Hockey".
 Even "heck" at least would've been alliterative.
 Zero: Curses!
 Dang!
 Rats!

-In certain Internet versions of Fruits Basket, they took out the line "What the fuck?", which they said at least seven times in a row, and put in various other lines.
+Fruits Basket: In certain Internet versions they took out the line "What the fuck?", which they said at least seven times in a row, and put in various other lines.
 Natsuki Takaya doesn't usually do this, but the translators apparently wanted to make it cleaner.

-Completely averted in the Hungarian dub of Soul Eater, with the teen heroes using a rich vocabulary of swears and profanity that would make even the creators themselves hide under the table, whenever they're seriously pissed.
+Soul Eater averts in the Hungarian dub.
+The teen heroes use a rich vocabulary of swears and profanity that would make even the creators themselves hide under the table, whenever they're seriously pissed.
 The fact that it's airing after ten PM may have something to do with it.

 In Fullmetal Alchemist, after Al and Ed's battle at the 5th Laboratory, Winry comes to visit Ed at the hospital and tries to force him to drink his milk (which he hates).
 Al then tells Ed to "Shut up and drink the dumb milk."
 Entirely in-character, seeing as Al is a very polite young boy trapped inside a giant suit of Animated Armor.

-In a very... "memorable" scene from the One Piece 4Kids Dub, we have Dracule Mihawk wielding a gigantic, cross-shaped sword longer than he is tall (over six feet) and uses it to cut down Zoro in a very broad diagonal stroke to his chest.
-4Kids edited out the blood, so all we see is him swinging the sword and Zoro falling into the ocean as a result.
+One Piece : In a scene from the 4Kids Dub, we have Dracule Mihawk cut down Zoro in a very broad diagonal stroke to his chest.
 Then we cut to Luffy who, in turn, screams "DARN YOOOOOOOOOOOU!!!" at Mihawk.
-Needless to say, it left many viewers thinking "What the hell did I just watch?"

 Spider-Man Loves Mary Jane has its teenage girl protagonists replace relatively mild "Omigod!" with "Omigosh!" whenever they get excited.